kvk201/Indies/readme.md

 #INDIES

-Indies is a project by Saare Jaha Se accha(NGO) for the benifit of Stray Dogs, to help with Medication, Vaccination and Care in a systematic organized way.
+Indies is a project by Saare Jaha Se accha(NGO) for the benefit of Stray Dogs, to help with Medication, Vaccination and Care in a systematic organized way.
 We are approved and funded by the PMC (pune municipal corporation, Maharashtra, India)